-For complete beginners, start with the sports mode and see what results you’re getting.
-Sports modes typically set the camera to burst, set the focus to continuous, and make sure the shutter speed is high enough to freeze the action.
-You’re best off experimenting with these to see what you like before moving to Shutter Priority and setting one yourself.
+But if you aren't getting the results you were looking for, or if you invested in a DSLR, it's a good idea to learn how to use manual modes.
+For sports, start with Shutter Priority mode, where you can choose the shutter speed.
 Typically 1/400 second is fast enough to freeze the action, but in time you’ll want to experiment with dragging the shutter and panning with your subject, or going faster to really freeze splashing water or shooting sports.
 When you make the switch to Shutter Priority, remember to make sure your focus is set to continuous rather than single and that you have the camera set to the highest burst setting that doesn’t sacrifice image quality.
 In truly uniform lighting, like under a bright sun on a clear day, fully manual mode is the best choice because it avoids the camera’s metering being fooled by bright white uniforms or a dark background.

-Oftentimes you can get away with shooting at your lowest ISO for outdoor sports, but when the light levels get low things begin to get difficult.
+Often, you can get away with shooting at your lowest ISO for outdoor sports, but when the light levels get low things begin to get difficult.
 Your primary priority is to keep the shutter speed fast enough to freeze the action.
 Typically you won’t want to shoot above ISO 400 or 800 on a compact, but the most recent DSLRs can shoot reasonably well straight to ISO 3200.
 Don’t be afraid to crank that ISO up if you need to; grainy results are always preferable to blurry ones.
 This is also when that 50mm or 70-200mm lens comes in handy.
-While most would be stuck at a lethargic f5.6 and have to compensate by boosting ISO way up to ISO 6400, you could be shooting at f2.8 or brighter and ISO 1600.
+While most would be stuck at a lethargic f5.6 and have to compensate by boosting ISO way up to ISO 6400, you could be shooting at f2.8 or brighter at ISO 1600.
 Finally, remember to set your white balance manually when shooting inside.
 Halogen or fluorescent lights often wreak havoc with your camera’s automatic white balance, yielding photos of your kid’s conquests that look too blue or green.